-Martin is Managing Partner of Edizon Innovation GmbH, a partner company of Strategyn, Inc, a leading consulting firm for customer-centric innovation in German-speaking countries.
+Martin is Managing Partner of Edizon Innovation GmbH, an international consultancy for customer-centric strategies and for product, service and business innovation.
 Martin studied Business Administration at the Vienna University of Economics and Business Administration.
 He has been a project leader in a variety of innovation projects and has industry expertise in the areas of medical technology, information technology, financial services, engineering, construction, steel, paper, energy and tourism.

 Gerald is the founder of and a Managing Partner at Edizon.
 Gerald holds a master’s degree in process engineering and business administration from the Graz University of Technology.
 He has more than 20 years of experience as a project leader in the fields of innovation management, R&D, and strategic business development.
 He is member of PDMA and founder and member of the board of PFI – Platform for Innovation, a non-profit organization that fosters an exchange of experiences and collaboration in the field of innovation management.

 Dietfried is an Innovation Strategist and Head of Consulting Service Development at Edizon.
 He is responsible for empirical research activities, data analysis, project management and service development.

 Dietfried holds a master’s degree in business administration and received his PhD in social science (innovation management) from the University of Graz.
 He works as a researcher and university lecturer in the field of innovation marketing and is also the author of two books.